yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should read,

-> We are simplifying the process slightly here as there are now deferred functions that can run after compilations.
+> We are simplifying the process slightly here as there are now deferred functions that run after compilations.

 ---